MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 # Using the Meeting Migration Service (MMS)

-Meeting Migration Service (MMS) is service that updates a user’s existing meetings in the following scenarios:
+The Meeting Migration Service (MMS) is service that updates a user’s existing meetings in the following scenarios:

 - When a user is migrated from on-premises to the cloud (whether to Skype for Business Online or to TeamsOnly).